 Need Help?
 We are right here!

-Netskope SAML proxy is required to direct the cloud app traffic sanctioned by your organization to the reverse proxy running in your tenant instance in the Netskope cloud.
+Netskope proxy is based on SAML 2.0 which is required to direct the cloud app traffic sanctioned by your organization to the reverse proxy running in your tenant instance in the Netskope cloud to protect your SaaS cloud and web applications like Salesforce instance, providing Netskope with the visibility into the application transactions needed to perform transaction analytics and enforce compliance.

 When an end user goes to a SaaS application, end user traffic is redirected to miniOrange via SAML for user authentication.
-Once that user is authenticated, traffic is redirected to the Netskope reverse proxy engine for further analysis.
+Once that user is authenticated, traffic is redirected to the Netskope reverse proxy engine for further analysis and gives access to the SAML applications like Salesforce.

-This document provides instructions to configure Netskope as SAML Proxy to direct your configured Salesforce application traffic to the reverse proxy running in a customer’s tenant instance in the Netskope cloud.
+This document provides instructions to configure Netskope as SAML Proxy to direct your configured Salesforce application traffic to the reverse proxy running in a customer’s tenant instance in the Netskope cloud after authentication enabling the Netskope to detect the anomalies.
 In this case miniOrange is the IdP (Identity Provider) and the Salesforce is the SP (Service Provider).

 miniOrange provides user authentication from various external sources, which can be Directories (like ADFS, Microsoft Active Directory, Azure AD, OpenLDAP, Google, AWS Cognito etc), Identity Providers (like Shibboleth, Ping, Okta, OneLogin, KeyCloak), Databases (like MySQL, Maria DB, PostgreSQL) and many more.